Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

 ## Amount Components

-Used in transactions where additional amount fields such as taxes, [surcharge fee](?path=docs/Resources/FAQs-Glossary/Glossary.md#surcharge-fees), or [convenience fee](?path=docs/Resources/Guides/Convenience-Fees.md) are required as part of the request.
+Used in transactions where additional amount fields such as [taxes](?path=docs/Resources/Master-Data/Tax-Types.md), [convenience fees](?path=docs/Resources/Guides/Convenience-Fees.md), cashback, tips, or [price adjustments](?path=docs/Resources/Master-Data/Price-Adjustments.md) are required as part of the request.

 <!--
 type: tab